lukelittle/csca5642-final-project/README.md

 ## Overview

 This project applies deep learning techniques to predict and optimize basketball shot selection in the NBA.
-Using a dataset of over 4.2 million shots from 2004-2024, we build neural network models that can predict shot success probability based on spatial location, player attributes, defensive context, and game situation.
+Using a dataset of over 4.2 million shots from 2004-2024, we build neural network models that can predict shot success probability based on spatial location, player attributes, and game context.

 Rather than relying on predetermined shot zones or simplistic models, we leverage convolutional neural networks (CNNs) to process spatial shot data, player embeddings to capture individual shooting tendencies, and sequence models to incorporate game context.
 This approach allows us to discover nuanced patterns in shooting effectiveness that traditional analysis might miss.